bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 ## Vision
 The BigBlueButton project wants to provide remote students a high-quality online learning experience _regardless of their devices_.
 The long-term vision is to deliver an HTML5 client that works across all mobile devices.

-The HTML5 client should fully integrate into the BigBlueButton server and interoperate with users of the Flash client.
-The instructor should not care which client (Flash or HTML5) is in use by a user -- the both should give the same visibility and interactivity to the online class.
+The HTML5 client should interoperate with the Flash client.
+The instructor should not care which client the user loads -- the both should give the same visibility and interactivity to the online class.
+This approach builds upon the adoption of the Flash client and gives a smooth transition to the HMTL5 client.

 ## Scope

-The first step towards this vision is to create an HTML5 client that implements all the viewer capabilities (minus two-way webcams).
-This will enable remote students to participate in a BigBlueButton session using a mobile device that supports WebRTC for sending/receivng audio, and receiving video (the presenter's desktop sharing stream).
+The first step towards this vision is to create an HTML5 client that implements all the viewer capabilities except two-way webcams (that will come in a subsequent release).
+By focusing first on the viewer capabilities, we can release soon and enable remote students to participate using any mobile device that supports WebRTC.

-Currently, on the desktop and laptop, FireFox and Chrome supports WebRTC.
-In a Chromebook, the Chrome browser supports WebRTC, and users of Andorid clients have WebRTC supported as well.
-However, as of today, Apple's Safari browser on iOS devices does *not* support WebRTC (though there are indications this may change as WebRTC support is being added to WebKit, the underlying rendering engine for Safari).
+Andorid devices (phone and tables) provide excellent support for WebRTC.
+However, Apple's Safari browser on both desktop and iOS devices does *not* yet support WebRTC (though there are indications this may change as WebKit, the underlying rendering engine for Safari, is getting support for WebRTC).
 To support iOS, we are developing an iOS client in a parallel project.
-The rest of this document focuses on the HTML5 client for Android.
+The rest of this document focuses on the HTML5 client.

 The BigBlueButton HTML5 client represents a significant step towards the long-term vision.
-For users, it would enable a number of mobile users (over half) to participate in an online class.
-For developers, it provides a modern platform for integrating synchronous collaboration into other products and services.
+For users, it would enable Android users to participate in an online class.
+For developers, it provides a modern platform for integrating synchronous collaboration into their products and services.

 # First Release

-The first release of the HTML5 client will have all viewer capabilities of the Flash client in BigBlueButton 1.1 except two-way video (that will come in a subsequent release).
-This means any user of the HTML5 client running in a browser that supports WebRTC will be able to do the following
+The first release of the HTML5 client will have all viewer capabilities of the Flash client in BigBlueButton 1.1 (except two-way webcams).
+This means FireFox and Chrome on the desktop, Chrome on the Chromebook, and Chrome on an Andorid phone or table can

-  * send/receive audio
+  * send/receive high-quality, low latency audio
   * engage in public/private chat
   * Share emojis (including raise hand)
   * Respond to polls